Tungsten Disulfide (WS2) Low Friction & Mold Release Coating

 Spiral Flow & Mold Release Improvement with Tungsten Disulfide (WS2)

-A sprial flow study conducted by Western Washington University showed improvements of 3% to 9% in resin flow following Tungsten Disulfide (WS2) coating.
+A sprial flow study conducted by Western Washington University showed improvements of 3% to 9% in resin flow after being coated.
 The study was conducted to quantify flow enhancement afforded by the Tungsten Disulfide (WS2) coating when applied to injection, blow and extrusion molding/tooling.
 This return on investment to customers is experienced in improved product quality due to reduced operating pressure and temperatures, as well as significantly lower operating costs resulting from faster cycling and increased tool life.

 |Resin||Uncoated (in.)||WS2 Coated (in.)||% Increase|